dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 resources - often dependency injection frameworks will have a dependency manager that loads components in a specific order.
-If this kind of behavior is required, a proper dependency injection framework should be used instead of multpile startup hooks.
+If this kind of behavior is required, a proper dependency injection framework should be used instead of multiple startup hooks.

-## No dependency resolution for non-app assemblies
+### No dependency resolution for non-app assemblies

 Another example regarding hook dependencies: the startup hook dll must not depend on any assemblies outside of the app's TPA list.
 If a